A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Symmetry-Enabled Protocols for time correlators

-By applying TQS, we can estimate the real component of $C(A,B,t)$ efficiently by using a quantum computer, as shown in the following theorem; see SM \sref{sec:proof4} for the proof. \begin{theorem} Suppose $H$ is a Hamiltonian that commutes with $P$, and $A$ and $B$ are two Hermitian operators satisfying $\{A,P\} = \{B,P\} = 0$.
-Let $\rho_\beta,\rho_\rmS,\rho_\rmA$ be the thermal states of $H,H_\rmS,H_\rmA$ at inverse temperature $\beta$.
-Then we have
+With these definitions, TQS provides an efficient route to estimating the real component of $C(A,B,t)$, as summarized in the following theorem; see \aref{app:proofofthm2} for its proof. \begin{theorem} Let $\rho_\beta$, $\rho_\mathrm{S}$, and $\rho_\mathrm{A}$ denote the thermal, symmetric, and antisymmetric thermal states of $H$ at inverse temperature $\beta$.
+Under the assumptions \eqsref{eq:assumption-p}{eq:assumption-ab}, for all $t\in\mathbb{R}$,